 During the gestation period Not Forgotten has led me to thought-provoking places; the magnificent State Library of Victoria, an orphanage for critically ill children in China, a psychiatrist’s room, a rock climbing expedition and decaying buildings in Far North Queensland.
 I have become the keeper of my friend’s family history, with cupboards overflowing with documents, diaries and photos of people I do not know.
 My life has been enriched by the growth of a cherished friendship.

 I can’t wait for you to meet my friend in Not Forgotten.
 I know you will be astonished at her courage, I hope you will admire her, as I do.
 In 1954, at just two-years old, she was placed in St Joseph’s Orphanage, Neerkol.
 My friend is one of 500,000 so called Forgotten Australians.
-This dismal label describes a group of adults who, as children, were mistreated and ignored in Australian institutional care between 1920 and 1970.
+This dismal label describes a group of adults who, as children, were mistreated and ignored in Australian institutional care between during the 20th century.
 These children spent their childhood in State, church and charity run orphanages and homes.

 Sixty years later my friend courageously gave evidence to the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Her life has been a battle to recover from the abuse that was perpetrated against her as a child.
 Its been an honour to hear and record her story.
 Now I just need to find a way so you can hear it too.

 UPDATE: At present, I am unable to publish and unable to tell you why.
 Hence I am now a frustrated bi0grapher and refer to my friend as Ms Forgotten Australian, as I am unable to name her.
 Read more in Silenced!